 Service Center Foundation funding is based on the annualized full-time equivalent (FTE) enrollment of each student.
 Traditional Service Centers must comply with minimum hours of instruction, instead of a minimum number of school days each year.
 The funding formula the Ohio Department of Education (ODE) is legislatively required to follow will continue to adjust as enrollment information is updated by the Service Centers, which can extend past the fiscal year end.
-The amount owed to ODE from the Service Center is \$576.
+Per review of the fiscal year 2020 December 1 foundation settlement report, the Service Center is due \$59 from ODE.